norkator/hikvision-video-audio-extractor/README.md

 ------

 1. Contents of `HCNetSDK.zip` are unzipped under `VideoAudioExtractor\bin\Debug\bin`
-2. Download ffmpeg windows builds: [https://ffmpeg.zeranoe.com/builds/](https://ffmpeg.zeranoe.com/builds/)
+2. Download ffmpeg windows build: [https://ffmpeg.zeranoe.com/builds/](https://ffmpeg.zeranoe.com/builds/)
 3. Unzip ffmpeg anywhere you like.
 Example `C:\ffmpeg`
-4. Open system environmental variable aditor and add `C:\ffmpeg\bin` to your `System variables` -> `Path` but with your unzip location including `\bin` since ffmpeg executable is under that folder.
+4. Open system environmental variable editor and add `C:\ffmpeg\bin` to your `System variables` -> `Path` but with your unzip location including `\bin` since ffmpeg executable is under that folder.
-5. For me only after system restart ffmpeg started to work
+5. For me only after system restart ffmpeg started to work.
+Try with shell `ffmpeg` if runs without errors.
 6. Create config.xml: `...\VideoAudioExtractor\bin\Debug\netcoreapp3.1\config.xml`
 and use config.xml section example filled with your details.
 7. Run application.